Yambio Airport

 Yambio Airport is an airport serving Yambio in South Sudan.

 Location

-Yambio Airport (IATA: n/a, ICAO: HSYA) is located in Yambio County in Gbudwe, in the town of Yambio, in the southwestern part of South Sudan, near the International borders with the Democratic Republic of the Congo and the Central African Republic.
+Yambio Airport (IATA: n/a, ICAO: HSYA) is located in Yambio County in Western Equatoria, in the town of Yambio, in the southwestern part of South Sudan, near the International borders with the Democratic Republic of the Congo and the Central African Republic.
 The airport is located just outside town to the northeast of the central business district along the Juba high-way.